mc-suchecki/etc/README.md

 Script blocking particular websites using iptables.

 ### import.sh
-Script copying photos and videos from camera and organising them in folders.
+Script copying photos and videos from card and organising them in folders.

+### flanalyzer.py
+Python script analysing photos and drawing graph depicting the usage of different focal lengths among them.